Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: EXPERIMENTAL SETUP

 \textbf{Bayesian regret:} Regret of a sample-based empirical posterior distribution $\widehat{P}(T|\mathcal{D})$, where $|\widehat{P}(T|\mathcal{D})|$ is number of T's in the sample-based distribution:

-We also report the normalized \textbf{Value}, calculated as the ratio of the value achieved by the optimal policy of our learned dynamics under the true dynamics $T^*$ to the expected value under the true dynamics \(\mathbb{E}_{s_0}[V^*(s_0; T^*)]\).
-Finally, we report the \textbf{CVaR} of Value over datasets, \textbf{Total Variation}, the \textbf{number of our constraints (\ref{eq: constraints1}, \ref{eq: constraints2}) violated}, and the training \textbf{Time}(in seconds) for the baseline MCE and our method ITL. \textbf{Value} and \textbf{Best/\(\epsilon\)-ball action matching} metrics are computed both in standard and transfer settings.
-In this paper, a transfer task refers to the evaluation of the learned dynamics and/or policy under a reward function different from the one used during training.
+We also report the (normalized) \textbf{Value}, calculated as the value achieved by the optimal policy of the learned dynamics under the true dynamics $T^*$, i.e., $\mathbb{E}_{s_0}[V^{\pi^*(T)}(s_0; T^*)]$.
+In addition, we report the \textbf{CVaR} of Value across datasets, \textbf{Total Variation}, the \textbf{number of violated constraints (Inequalities~\ref{eq: constraints1}, \ref{eq: constraints2})}, and training \textbf{Time} (in seconds) for both the baseline MCE and our ITL method.
+Finally, \textbf{Value} and \textbf{Best/$\epsilon$-ball action matching} are evaluated in both standard and transfer settings.

+\paragraph{Transfer Task Setting} In this paper, a transfer task refers to the evaluation of the learned dynamics and/or policy under a reward function different from the one used during training.
+This setting is particularly relevant in healthcare, where the transition dynamics, which describe the physiological response of the human body to treatments, remain largely consistent.
+However, the reward function, which captures the clinical objectives being optimized, can vary across hospitals, patient populations, and individual clinicians.
+By evaluating our method under different reward functions, we assess its robustness to variations in clinical goals, ensuring that the learned dynamics remain useful even when the optimization criteria shift.
+This aligns with real-world applications, where treatment strategies may change while the underlying patient physiology remains unchanged.
 To demonstrate that our learned dynamics can adapt to actions not seen in the demonstrations, we set up a transfer task where the optimal actions under this new reward function differ from those in the original task (See Figure \ref{fig:gridworld}, \ref{fig:gridworldtransfer}).
 This ensures the new task requires actions we didn't observe in the initial demonstrations.
 This tests the model's adaptability to changes in task conditions.

-\textbf{Computing the results.} For each dynamics \(T\), we compute its optimal policy \(\pi^*(T)\) using Value Iteration \cite{sutton2018reinforcement}, when needed to compute a metrics in terms of policies.
+\textbf{Computing the results.} For each dynamics \(T\), we compute its optimal policy \(\pi^*(T)\) using Value Iteration \citep{sutton2018reinforcement}, when needed to compute metrics in terms of policies.
 For posterior distributions \(P(T|\mathcal{D})\) and \(P_{\epsilon}(T|\mathcal{D})\), we determine the optimal policies of 5,000 sampled \(T's\) and average them.